Andy Stanley: Recognition

 In 2017, a survey of U.S. pastors in Outreach magazine identified Stanley as one of the ten most influential living pastors in America.
 In 2016, his podcast won the Academy of Podcasters award for best spirituality and religion podcast.

 Personal life

-Stanley now lives outside of Atlanta with his wife, Sandra, and their three adult children.
-His father is Charles Stanley, the former senior pastor of the First Baptist Church of Atlanta and founder of In Touch Ministries.
+Stanley lives in Milton, a suburb north of Atlanta, with his wife, Sandra.
+They have three adult children.
+He is the son of Charles Stanley, the former senior pastor of the First Baptist Church of Atlanta and founder of In Touch Ministries.
+Charles Stanley died on April 18, 2023.